huihuimoe/my-image/README.md

 ## [linuxserver-wireguard](https://github.com/linuxserver/docker-wireguard)

+This is a customized version of linuxserver-wireguard, the original image is intended to provide out-of-the-box wireguard server and client under bridge network.
+This version is intended to provide more customization options to make it work as much as possible under the host network without harmful effects on the host.
+If you have advanced routing protocols or tunneling needs, try using this, which is compatible with frr/bird container.

 - Package: <https://github.com/huihuimoe/my-image/pkgs/container/my-image%2Fwireguard>
 - Size: ~38MB(Base on [Alpine modified by linuxserver](https://github.com/linuxserver/docker-baseimage-alpine))
 - Run: See [linuxserver's docs](https://github.com/linuxserver/docker-wireguard?tab=readme-ov-file#usage) `podman pull ghcr.io/huihuimoe/my-image/wireguard`